Skip to main content

 The Mandate for Reasonable Accommodations

 A critical component of the ADA is the requirement for reasonable accommodations.
 An employer cannot design a wellness program that is inaccessible to individuals with disabilities.
-If a program offers a reward for achieving a certain biometric outcome, such as a specific cholesterol level or reading, it must provide an alternative way for an individual whose medical condition makes that outcome unattainable to earn the reward.
+If a program offers a reward for achieving a certain biometric outcome, such as a specific cholesterol level or blood pressure reading, it must provide an alternative way for an individual whose medical condition makes that outcome unattainable to earn the reward.

 This could involve completing an educational program, working with their personal physician, or another reasonable alternative.
 The same principle applies to program activities.